qppd/Smart-Sprayer/README.md

 - **Real-time Streaming**: Firebase streams for live control and monitoring
 - **Weather Integration**: OpenWeatherMap API for rain detection to prevent spraying in bad weather
 - **Modular Design**: Separate configuration headers for easy maintenance and updates

+### Container Level Calculation
+The ultrasonic sensor measures the distance from the sensor to the surface of the pesticide in the container.
+To calculate the fill percentage:

+1. Define a variable for the total height of the container (e.g., `CONTAINER_HEIGHT` in cm)
+2. Measure the distance from the sensor to the liquid surface using the SR04 sensor
+3. Calculate the filled height: `filledHeight = CONTAINER_HEIGHT - measuredDistance`
+4. Calculate the percentage: `percentage = (filledHeight / CONTAINER_HEIGHT) * 100`

+This allows precise monitoring of pesticide levels to prevent running out during spraying operations.

 ## Hardware Requirements